 Santa Ynez is a very small town located in the state of California.
 With a population of 4,629 people and two constituent neighborhoods, Santa Ynez is the 527th largest community in California.

 Santa Ynez home prices are not only among the most expensive in California, but Santa Ynez real estate also consistently ranks among the most expensive in America.

-Santa Ynez is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Santa Ynez’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Because of many things, Santa Ynez is a great place for families with children to consider.
+First of all, many other families with children live here, making Santa Ynez a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Santa Ynez has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Finally, Santa Ynez’s overall crime rate is lower than average for the country.

-The education level of Santa Ynez citizens is very high relative to the national average among all cities (21.84%): 36.72% of adults in Santa Ynez have a bachelor's degree or even advanced degree.
+The education level of Santa Ynez citizens is substantially higher than the typical US community, as 31.50% of adults in Santa Ynez have at least a bachelor's degree.

-Santa Ynez is a very ethnically-diverse town.
+Santa Ynez is an extremely ethnically-diverse town.
 The people who call Santa Ynez home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Santa Ynez residents report their race to be White, followed by Native American.
 Santa Ynez also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.25% of the town’s residents.
-Important ancestries of people in Santa Ynez include English, German, Irish, Italian, and European.
+People of Hispanic or Latino origin account for 16.65% of the town’s residents.
+Important ancestries of people in Santa Ynez include Irish, German, English, Italian, and Norwegian.

 The most common language spoken in Santa Ynez is English.
-Other important languages spoken here include Spanish and Native American languages.
+Other important languages spoken here include Spanish and Chinese.